monkeytypegame/monkeytype/README.md

 # Discord bot

-On the [monkeytype Discord server](https://www.discord.gg/monkeytype), we added a Discord bot to autoassign roles on our server.
+On the [monkeytype Discord server](https://www.discord.gg/monkeytype), we added a Discord bot to auto-assign roles on our server.
 You can find its code over at https://github.com/Miodec/monkey-bot

 # Bug report or Feature request